activecollab/activecollab-feather-sdk/README.md

 ## Using Composer

-If you choose to install this application with composer instead of pulling down the git repository you will need to add a composer.json file to the location you would like to pull the repository down to featuring
+If you choose to install this application with composer instead of pulling down the git repository you will need to add a composer.json file to the location you would like to pull the repository down to featuring:

     {